 Voter Guide: Costs

-The United States spends $2.6 trillion on medical care each year, and costs are expected to continue rising.
+The United States spends $3 trillion on health care each year, and costs are expected to continue rising.
 Getting health care spending under control is critical to the health of the U.S. economy.
-Here are some proposals to do that.
+Here are some options that try to do that.

-The health reform law, which will extend insurance coverage to millions of uninsured Americans, is expected to cost $1.168 trillion over the next 10 years, according to Congressional Budget Office estimates.
-New taxes and program savings are expected to offset that spending and reduce the deficit by $84 billion.
+The Affordable Care Act, which will extend insurance coverage to millions of uninsured Americans, is expected to cost $1.5 trillion over the next 10 years, according to Congressional Budget Office estimates.
+New taxes and program savings are expected to offset that spending and reduce the deficit by $109 billion over the same 10 year period.

 The health reform law aims to slow health care spending in a number of ways, including:

-- Accountable Care Organizations (ACOs) – these new organizations within Medicare financially reward doctors and hospitals that partner to deliver more coordinated, higher-quality care at lower costs.
+- Accountable Care Organizations (ACOs) - Under these new organizations within Medicare, the Centers for Medicare and Medicaid Services will financially reward doctors and hospitals that partner to deliver more coordinated, higher-quality care at lower costs.

 - Value-based purchasing -- a Medicare program that reimburses hospitals based on the cost and quality of care they deliver, rather than the volume of care they provide.